 Odorisation

-NZS 5263 Part 1 deals with performance standards when gas is expected to be detected by odour.
-For example, the required documentation – such as monitoring and testing records, information exchange between parties in the supply chain – is listed, and a code compliance checklist is provided.
+NZS 5263 Gas Detection and Odorisation Part 1 deals with performance standards when gas is expected to be detected by odour.
+For example, the required documentation – such as monitoring and testing records, and information exchange between parties in the supply chain – is listed, and a code compliance checklist is provided.

 NZS 5263 Part 2, which SM Regulation 16 requires odorised gas to comply with, deals with odorant selection, odorant concentration, testing, supplementary odorisation, situations where odorisation is not required, emergency and contingency planning, quality assurance, and guidance/education.